PlaceOS/user-interfaces/README.md

 By default the dev web server proxies all requests to the set live system, if you wish to use a mock requests and systems press `Ctrl + Alt/Option + Shift + M` to reload the page in mock mode.
 To leave mock mode you can repeat the keypresses.

+### Connecting to a live environment

+If you wish to develop with a live environment you can change the details in [`config/proxy.conf.js`](./config/proxy.conf.js) to point the the server with the live environment and update the SSL settings the match that environment.

 ## Compilation

 Compile the application into static files using `nx build <project>` e.g. `nx build bookings`